 Whilst no formal options have been developed yet, as a team we are committed to engaging parents, pupils, school staff and wider communities on an ASG basis.

-A survey is available to get feedback and opinions on what is a priority to people within their school estate.
-A focus group will be established with key stakeholders to support collaborative development of future options.
+An ASG focus group will be established with key stakeholders to support collaborative development of future options.

 How do I get involved?